sigriston/sigriston.com/_posts/2016-11-24-the-airplane-seating-problem.md

 In the first case, we know that passenger 3 will find her seat unoccupied, and in the third case she won't.
 Let's introduce some notation to represent this:
-$$P_{n|x}$$, meaning the probability that the $$n$$-th passenger will find her seat available given that the first passenger sat on passenger $$x$$'s seat.
+$$P_{n|x}$$, meaning the probability that the $$n$$-th passenger will find her seat available given that the first passenger sat in passenger $$x$$'s seat.
 So, for the 3-seat case we found out that:

 $$P_{3|1} = 1 \qquad P_{3|3} = 0$$